haproxytech/dataplaneapi/README.md

 ## HAProxy Data Plane API

 **Data Plane API** is a sidecar process that runs next to HAProxy and provides API endpoints for managing HAProxy.
+It requires HAProxy version 1.8.0 or higher.

 ## API Specification